PrathmeshChavan/placement_heroku_deployment/README.md

 Goto -- Anaconda Propt

-cd space Path where file is saved, then enter
+Type -- cd "Path where file is saved"  then click enter

 Then you will be on that path